JoeyStanley/jekyll-for-designers/_posts/2022-12-14-new-publication-in-linguistics-vanguard.md

 ---
 layout: post
-title: "New publication in *Linguistics Vanguard*"
+title: "New publication in Linguistics Vanguard"
 date: 2022-12-14 09:12:00 -0600
 tags: [Methods, Research, Publications, Vowel Overlap]
 ---

 I'm happy to announce that [a paper of mine has been published](https://doi.org/10.1515/lingvan-2022-0065) in *Linguistics Vanguard*.
-It's called "Interpreting the order of operations in sociophonetic analysis" and is a direct follow-up to a [paper](https://repository.upenn.edu/pwpl/vol28/iss2/17/) I wrote for the *Penn Working Papers in Linguistics* a couple months ago.
+It's called "Interpreting the order of operations in sociophonetic analysis" and it's a direct follow-up to a [paper](https://repository.upenn.edu/pwpl/vol28/iss2/17/) I wrote for the *Penn Working Papers in Linguistics* a couple months ago.
 While the *PWPL* paper showed that Order of Operations (OoO) matters, that we should be talking about it more, and that we should do our best to interpret others' OoOs, it didn't give any help as to *how* to interpret them.
 The main contribution for this follow-up paper then is to 1) arm researchers with knowledge of how to interpret order of operations and 2) justify the order I recommended in the *PWPL* paper.

 ## Summary

 To reiterate [what I said](/blog/new-publication-in-pwpl) when the *PWPL* paper came out, the idea for this paper got started when I was in the throes of data analysis and I noticed that reordering some of the processing steps resulted in different changes.
 I did a systematic study of OoO, presented it at [NWAV49 in 2021](/blog/nwav49), and published those results in *PWPL*.
-But it occurred to me that even if we all become diligent and report the OoO we used in our papers, how are we supposed to interpret those orders.
+But it occurred to me that even if we all become diligent and report the OoO we used in our papers, we don't really have the knowledge of how we're supposed to interpret those orders.
 As I put it in the paper,

 > However it does little good if researchers are not familiar with how the order affects the overall results.
 A detailed methods section may explain that normalization happened before outliers were removed, but it is not currently clear what effect that order had on the results.
 How should a reader evaluate the results of one study that normalized the data before removing outliers against another study that transposed those two steps?
 This paper addresses this gap and explores in more detail the effect that some orderings are likely to have on the results of a study.

 Perhaps phrase another way, what specifically *is* the effect of normalizing before removing outliers compared to removing outliers before normalizing?
+Do formants go up, down, or something more complicated?
 As I mention in footnote 1, this knowledge can be used as "cheat codes" to manipulate your data the way you want.
 Hopefully reviewers can spot this kind of hacking!

-Anyway, so when I analyzed the same data 5040 times, I ended up with 5040 hypothetical analyses of the same dataset.
+Anyway, so when I analyzed the same data 5040 times but with different orders of operation, I ended up with 5040 hypothetical analyses of the same dataset.
 Obviously, it didn't make sense to consider every single one.
 So instead, I concentrated my efforts on 1) finding orders that produced identical results and 2) seeing what happens when I swapped two steps in the recommended OoO I have in the *PWPL* paper.

 Here's that recommended order (Figure 1):

 <img width = "25%" src="/images/plots/recommended_OoO.png">
 <center style = "font-size: 75%;">
 My recommended Order of Operations.
 Sorry the figure is so tall.
-And yes, this was done in PowerPoint :)
+And yes, I use PowerPoint for all my non-data visualizatons :)
 <br/>
 <br/>
 </center>